band-unfolding/banduppy/README.md

   * **State EXPLICITLY that you have used the BandUP code** (or a modified version of it, if this is the case), for instance, adding a sentence like:

-         "The unfolding has been performed using the BandUP(py) code"
+         "The unfolding is performed using the BandUP(py) code"

   * **Read and cite the following papers** (and the appropriate references therein):